How to open ETSWAP and Union Registry accounts, and apply for an installation emissions permit or aviation emissions plan.

-EU ETS: apply for an emissions permit or emissions plan
+Apply for an emissions permit or emissions plan

-Once you have set up your ETSWAP account, you must use this to apply for your emissions permit or aviation emissions plan.
+Once you have set up your ETSWAP account, you must use this to apply for your emissions permit or emissions plan.

 Installation operators must apply for an emissions permit before starting the regulated activity.

-You complete the application form in ETSWAP and then submit it to your regulator.
+Complete the application form in ETSWAP and then submit it to your regulator.
 Your ETSWAP account keeps a record of your submission for audits and future reference.

-When you complete your aviation emissions plan application form, you will be asked whether you consider all of your flights to be exempt.
+When you complete your emissions plan application form, you will be asked whether you consider all of your flights to be exempt.

 - a small emitter using a simplified monitoring approach

-Paying for your application
+Pay for your application